Is Halong Bay Worth Visiting? Things to Consider + the Best Cruise

 However, if you live in the United States or Europe and are visiting from there, the cost of an overnight cruise, particularly when you consider everything that is included in the price, is an excellent value and very affordable.

-Potential Cons when Visiting Halong Bay
+Potential Cons To Visiting Halong Bay

-There Are a Lot of People in the Port
+>>There Are a Lot of People in the Port

 When you arrive at the Cruise Port, there will be a lot of people, there’s no getting around it.
 There’s one main hall where a whole bunch of cruises gather their passengers and depart from, so when you arrive, you will be with many other people.

-The Cruises Had a Very Specific Itinerary
+>>The Cruises Had a Very Specific Itinerary

 The cruise we did, and it seems like most cruises are this way, definitely had a very specific itinerary that they followed.
 Thankfully, our cruise staff and the tour guide were so friendly and made sure that everything we did felt special and new for us.

-The Cruise You Book May Not Be Your Style
+>>The Cruise You Book May Not Be Your Style

 Be sure that you’re booking the right cruise for your travel style.
-If you want serene, quiet, and immersed in nature, this cruise is absolutely the right option for you.
+If you want serene, quiet, and immersed in nature, the cruise we did is probably also a great fit for you.

-No Matter How Long You Stay, It Won’t Be Enough
+>>No Matter How Long You Stay, It Won’t Be Enough

 Whether you do a one night or multi-night cruise, I can assure you, it won’t be enough time!
 I loved cruising through the bay and was sad to leave.

-The Wrap Up Is Halong Bay Worth Visiting?
+The Wrap-Up Is Halong Bay Worth Visiting?

 Similar Posts